SChandrasekhar96/AI-Resume-Extractor/README.md

 - Extracts skills and relevant information using NLP
 - Web-based interface using Streamlit
 - Docker support for easy deployment
+- GitHub repository available for cloning and deployment
+- Open-source project with MIT License

 ## Requirements